SwissArmyRonin/swagger-packaging-maven-plugin/README.md

   </build>
 </project>
 ```

+Packaging should be "swagger-yaml" for YAML files, and "swagger-json" for JSON files.

 To use the file for code generation in another project, insert the following plugin snippets in that project's POM file: